Gibson, Dunn & Crutcher LLP - The Inside View

 Applicants interviewed for 2023 Summer Program: undisclosed

 The interviews themselves are conducted by a team of partners and associates, and Jura tells us that they’re looking for candidates who display “strong critical thinking skills, have impeccable professional judgment, and exhibit a strong work ethic.”
 She also flags the firm’s free-market system, explaining that candidates have the ability to chart their own path and seek out their own work.
-Associate sources agreed: “We want someone who has a go-getter type of attitude, but you also have to be personable and willing to take on work so people will want to work with you.”
-Another revealed: “When they’re recruiting at schools they’ll put on an initial screener in which you are – or are not – invited to a dinner.
-It’s two hours long and it’s essentially an extended second interview.”
+Associate sources agreed: “They want someone who has a go-getter type of attitude, but you also have to be personable and willing to take on work so people will want to work with you.”
+Another revealed: “When they’re recruiting at schools they’ll put on an initial screener and then you may be invited to a reception (usually virtual) It’s essentially an extended second interview but also a chance to meet more attorneys.”

 Top tips for this stage: